-"Review Committee" means the committee at the Board for

-enforcement officer, or a law enforcement agency may file for reconsideration of a decertification decision made by the Board.
+"Review Committee" means the committee at the Board for certification disciplinary cases in which the Panel, a law enforcement officer, or a law enforcement agency may file for reconsideration of a decertification decision made by the Board.

-"Probationary county corrections officer" means a recruit county corrections officer required to successfully complete initial minimum basic training requirements at a basic training school to be eligible for permanent employment on a full time basis as a county corrections officer.
+"Probationary county corrections officer" means a recruit county corrections officer required to successfully complete initial minimum basic training requirements at a basic training school to be eligible for permanent employment on a full-time basis as a county corrections officer.

-"Permanent county corrections officer" means a county corrections officer who has completed the officer's probationary period and is permanently employed on a full-time basis as a county corrections officer by a participating law enforcement agency.
+"Permanent county corrections officer" means a county corrections officer who has completed the officer's probationary period and is permanently employed on a full time basis as a county corrections officer by a participating law enforcement agency.